davidmam/2013-12-16-dundee/Setup.md

 Note that the XCode download is over a gigabyte, so please do this **before** arriving at the boot camp.

+####R and R studio
+Go to the [R project download page](http://www.r-project.org), click on the Download link (CRAN) in the sidebar and select a mirror near to you.
+[Bristol](http://www.stats.bris.ac.uk/R/) may be the best option.
+Download the Mac binary installer and run it to install R.
+With R installed, go to the [Rstudio](http://www.rstudio.com/ide/download/desktop) download page and select the appropriate version for your operating system.
+Install this and an Rstudio app should appear in your Applications folder.

 ###Linux
 Below there are brief instructions.
 More details for RedHat/Scientific Linux 6 and Ubuntu 12.10 are found at the bottom of the page.